What is a Good Blog Structure? (With On-page SEO)

 • Social Sharing Buttons

-Add social sharing buttons for enhanced content marketing and easy propagation of your pieces with your visitors and non visitors.
+Add social sharing buttons for enhanced content marketing and easy propagation of your pieces among visitors and non-visitors.

-It is a good idea to include social sharing buttons through a script that enables it sitewide on blog articles.
+It is a good idea to include social sharing buttons on blog articles through a script that enables them sitewide.

 Best Practices:

-• Use social networks that are commonly used in the region you are targeting the content in.
+• Use social networks commonly used in the region where you are targeting the content.

 Author Bio